 For point referenced data, other criteria are used to determine whether points are neighbours.
-The resulting matrix is necessarily symmetric, that is $w{ik} = w{ki}$, and the constraint $w{ii} = 0$ is imposed.
+The resulting matrix is necessarily symmetric, that is $w{ik} = w{ki}$ , and the constraint $w{ii} = 0$ is imposed.
 The concept of a neighbourhood matrix is important in exploring areal data.
-Different forms of spatial neighbourhood matrices include rook contiguity (common border), bishop contiguity (common vertex), and queen contiguity (common border and vertex) [9].
+Different forms of spatial neighbourhood matrices include rook contiguity (common border), bishop contiguity (common vertex), Journal of Physics: Conference Series and queen contiguity (common border and vertex) [9].
 Explanation visual illustration of these spatial proximities is given as follows: